Building upon what you already do

 2. Classroom experiences

 - Do you provide opportunity for students to personalise an element of their learning in a way that relates to their own career aspirations?
+For example, opportunities within existing schemes of work to bring in careers, employability and essential skill development.

 3. Employer linked learning